WICG/webpackage/explainer.md

 embedder's and any parent frame's Content Security Policy, and goes through the distributing URL's Service Worker for navigations or the embedder's otherwise.

-Once the response comes back, its `Content-Type: application/signed-exchange` header tells the client that it's the outer resource of a signed exchange, but it's initially treated like any other response: the Response object shown to the Service Worker (if any) is the bytes of the outer, not the inner response, and the outer resource participates in caches the same way as any other resource.
+Once the response comes back, it's cached in the HTTP layer like any other response, but the `Content-Type: application/signed-exchange` header tells the client that it's the outer resource of a signed exchange, which causes the signed-exchange handler to return either an annotated redirect or a network error to higher layers.

 ### Fetch the certificate chain